How to achieve seasonal success as a freelancer

 The festive season poses a unique challenge for the UK’s 2 million freelancers.
 For our customers it can either be one of the busiest times of the year, or their work may grind to a temporary halt.

 An Etsy seller creating handmade crafts or a product photographer may find themselves swamped during this period, experiencing high demand from consumers and businesses.
 On the other hand, a freelance content marketer working primarily for B2B clients could expect a downturn in December, with clients taking time off and planning for the year ahead.

 Regardless of which camp your freelance business falls into, the festive season is an opportunity to make great things happen for your business.
-Here, Charles Holmes-Darby from Vistaprint advises on what you can do to make the most of the run up to Christmas.
+Here, Charlotte Holmes-Darby from Vistaprint advises on what you can do to make the most of the run up to Christmas.

 As Christmas crunch time arrives, the next 4 weeks are crucial for freelancers who see an uptick in work over this period.
 Start by mapping out the tightest deadlines on your calendar from now until the end of the festive season.
 Tackle these first and put other projects and tasks on the backburner to help you work smarter and ease some of the pressure.